These rules are adopted to provide for the orderly and effective conduct of the Sacramento-San Joaquin Delta Conservancy Board (Board) meetings.

-Unless otherwise specified, the Board shall meet on the fourth Wednesday of the month, starting at 9 a.m. in the morning.
-Meetings are scheduled every other month, but do vary depending upon the needs of the Conservancy; meetings are posted on the homepage and can be received via ListServ.
-All regular Board meetings shall be held in the legal Delta or the City of Rio Vista (Public Resources Code sec.
+Unless otherwise specified, the Board shall meet on the fourth Wednesday of the month, starting at 9:00 a.m.
+Meetings are scheduled for January, March, May, July, and October, but may vary depending upon the needs of the Conservancy.
+Meetings are posted on the homepage and can be received via email list.
+All regular Board meetings are held in the legal Delta or the City of Rio Vista (Public Resources Code sec.
 32350).
 Meeting locations may vary.

 Under certain limited circumstances that necessitate immediate action, as specified in the Bagley-Keene Act, the Board may convene a special or an emergency meeting in accordance with that Act.